-Comprehensive documentation for the NRD files is available on the HCUP-US Web site (http://www.hcup-us.ahrq.gov/db/nation/nrd/nrddbdocumentation.jsp).
-Users of the NRD can access complete file documentation, including variable notes, file layouts, and summary statistics.
-Similarly, data users can download SAS, SPSS, and Stata load programs.
-These important resources help the user understand the structure and content of the NRD and aid in using the database.
+Comprehensive documentation for the NRD files is available on the HCUP-US Web site (www.hcup-us.ahrq.gov/db/nation/nrd/nrddbdocumentation.jsp).
+Users of the NRD can access complete file documentation, including variable notes, file layouts, load programs, and summary statistics.
+Refer to these resources to understand the structure and content of the NRD and to aid in using the database.